Tim Reid: Personal life

 In 1966, Reid married Rita Ann Sykes; they divorced on May 9, 1980.
 They have two children together: Timothy II (born 1968) and Tori Reid (born 1971).
 On December 4, 1982, he married actress Daphne Maxwell Reid.

 In July 2011, Reid was named to the board of directors of the American Civil War Center at Tredegar Iron Works.
 On May 10, 2014, Reid received a Virginia Commonwealth University honorary doctorate for his many outstanding and distinguished contributions after he delivered a commencement speech.

 During the 1980s and 1990s, Reid served on the advisory board of the National Student Film Institute.
-A native Virginian, Reid resides in Glensheallah, Portsmouth, Virginia.
+A native Virginian, Reid resides in Glenshellah, Portsmouth, Virginia.